#Going Live - Tips

 For privacy reasons, Zuplo doesn't log details like the full URL, body or headers of your request.
 If you do run into issues in your live environment it can be useful to have audit logging that logs the full request.
 Most customers don't wish to log this amount of information permanently so we recommend enabling/disabling via an Environment Variable.
 In the event of unexpected errors, this can allow you to capture the full details of the request typically making for an easier repro.

 Ask support@zuplo.com about our available Audit Log plugins.
-You can also build your own as outlined here.
+You can also build your own as outlined in our custom logging example.

 Ensure you have health checks with endpoints that go through all parts of your infrastructure, e.g. client -> zuplo -> secure-tunnel -> backend.
 Enterprise customers can also request us at Zuplo to monitor your health check endpoints and we will also monitor them for you as part of our health check (this is a requirement for some customers that want a high SLA).